-These financial statements are the separate financial statements of the Company (also called standalone financial statements) prepared in accordance with Indian Accounting Standards ('Ind AS') notified under Section 133 of the Companies Act, 2013, read together with the Companies (Indian Accounting Standards) Rules, 2015.

-For all periods up to and including the year ended 31st March, 2021, the Company had prepared its financial statements in accordance with Accounting Standards notified under the Section 133 of the Companies Act, 2013, read together with Rule 7 of the Companies (Accounts) Rules, 2014 ('Previous GAAP').
-Detailed explanation on how the transition from previous GAAP to Ind AS has affected the Company's Balance Sheet.

-These financial statements are the separate financial statements of the Company (also called standalone financial statements) prepared in accordance with Indian Accounting Standards ('Ind AS') notified under Section 133 of the Companies Act, 2013, read together with the Companies (Indian Accounting Standards) Rules, 2015

-The financial statements have been prepared on a historical cost basis, except for the following assets and liabilities which have been measured at, Certain financial assets have been measured at fair value (refer accounting policy Note 2.3 (e) of summary of significant accounting policies regarding financial instruments).
+These financial statements are the separate financial statements of the Company (also called standalone financial statements) prepared in accordance with Indian Accounting Standards ('Ind AS') notified under Section 133 of the Companies Act, 2013, read together with the Companies (Indian Accounting Standards) Rules, 2015, as amended and other provisions of the Act.
+The Ministry of Corporate Affairs (MCA) through a notification, amended Schedule III of the Companies Act, 2013.
+The Company has evaluated the effect of the amendments on its financial statements and complied with the same.
+The financial statements have been prepared and presented historical cost convention, on the accrual basis of accounting except for certain financial assets and liabilities which have been measured at fair value (refer accounting policy Note '2.3 (a)' of summary of material accounting policies regarding financial instruments).
 The accounting policies have been applied consistently over all the periods presented in these financial statements.

-The financial statements are presented in INR in lakhs and all values are rounded to the nearest rupee, except when otherwise indicated.
+The financial statements are presented in INR in lakhs and all values are rounded to the nearest thousand except when otherwise stated.